elugens/hello-javascript/docs/browser-related-questions/browser-document/window-size-scrolling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To make the document unscrollable, it’s enough to set document.body.style.overflow = "hidden".
-The page will “freeze” at its current scroll position.
-We can use the same technique to freeze the scroll for other elements, not just for document.body.
-The drawback of the method is that the scrollbar disappears affecting the document appearance.
+  <div><strong>Interview Response:</strong> It’s enough to set document.body.style.overflow = "hidden" to make the document un-scrollable.
+The page will "freeze" when it is currently scrolling.
+The same technique stops the scroll for additional components, not just for document.body.
+The disadvantage of this strategy is that the scrollbar vanishes, impacting the presentation of the document.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />